Can You Wash Paint Brushes In the Sink With a Septic System? That’s the headline for our discussion in this article; stay with me for more…

 Can You Leave a Paintbrush In Mineral Spirits Overnight?

-Yes, you can since longer soak in mineral spirits can help with the cleaning.
-However, you’ll be risking damaging and weakening the bristles depending on the paintbrush type.
+Longer soaking in mineral spirits can help with the cleaning.
+However, depending on the paintbrush type, you’ll risk damaging and weakening the bristles.

 Tip: The white spirit is ideal for cleaning oil based paints.